 Emory expects to lose about $45 million in net revenue through Aug.
 31, the end of the University’s 2019-2020 fiscal year, as a result of the coronavirus pandemic.

 Augostini expects the University’s operations to lose $195.1 million in total revenue through Aug.
 31. Of the losses, $110.8 million stems from student refunds, lost summer tuition and the elimination of other spring semester revenues.
-The University’s direct aid to students cost $8 million.
+The University’s direct aid to students will cost $8 million.
 Employee support, which includes salary continuation and research grants, accounts for $66.2 million in losses.
 Augostini’s office also budgeted a contingent $10 million in case of any unforeseen events.

 He expects internal cost-saving efforts, which include a hiring freeze, budget cuts and a reduction in discretionary spending, to reduce these losses by $107.8 million.

-On April 9, the Department of Education announced that Emory, along with other universities nationwide, would receive federal aid through the Coronavirus, Aid, Relief, and Economic Security (CARES) Act, the largest stimulus package in U.S. history.
+On April 9, the Department of Education announced that Emory, along with universities nationwide, would receive federal aid through the Coronavirus, Aid, Relief, and Economic Security (CARES) Act, the largest stimulus package in U.S. history.
 Emory was granted about $8 million, and the act requires that half must be allocated toward emergency financial aid grants for students.

 Augostini noted that in addition to the direct aid, the federal government is deferring payments of payroll taxes, which will free up about $38 million in immediate cash for the University.
 The payments must be made in the next 12 to 24 months, according to Augostini.